MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/set-up-device-for-development.md

 This is the place to enable developer options such as USB debugging and stay awake mode.

 ## Install USB Drivers

-This step is not necessary for OS X. Just connect the device to the Mac with a USB cable.
+This step is not necessary for macOS, just connect the device to the Mac with a USB cable.

 It may be necessary to install some extra drivers before a Windows